Student Affairs

 Student Support and Advocacy

 Vanderbilt University School of Nursing’s Office for Student Affairs is responsible for the organization and oversight of a comprehensive student affairs program that supports the school’s mission, meets the needs of a diverse population and fosters student engagement.
 The office coordinates and oversees policies, programs and services that support non-academic student success.
-Office staff and leadership coordinate and advise all student nursing organizations, develop and monitor protocols that foster and support scholarly activities, coordinate and manage community outreach and advocacy efforts and oversee the TN Board of Nursing application process and NCLEX registration for prespecialty students.
+Office staff and leadership coordinate and advise all student nursing organizations, develop and monitor protocols that foster and support scholarly activities, coordinate and manage community outreach and advocacy efforts.
+The Office of Student Affairs holds responsibility for planning and implementation of the Pinning and Commencement ceremonies for VUSN, as well as new student orientation and composite photography

 Allie Noote

-Allie Noote can assist students who would like to request a meeting with Dean Lewis.
-Meetings with Dean Lewis can be virtual or in-person.
-Allie also helps with support Dean Lewis with all things encompassing new student orientation, as well as composites.
-Allie also assists PreSpecialty students during the RN licensure process, supports student organizations, as well as creating and disseminating the student newsletter each week.
-Students can also contact Allie if there is an issue with their lab coat or scrubs; however, students should first contact the company directly.
+Allie Noote can assist students who would like to request a meeting with Dr. Lewis.
+Meetings with Dr. Lewis can be virtual or in-person.
+Allie also helps with support Dr. Lewis with all things encompassing new student orientation, as well as composites.
+Allie also supports student organizations, as well as overseeing the student newsletter each week alongside Dr. Lewis.
+She takes a lead role in planning the Pinning and Commencement ceremonies and other student life events.

 Resources